camille-marro/jdr-bot/README.md

 help: list the commands and explains them\
 ub : to start a game of ultimate bravery for League of Legends

-there is also actions with voice channels, you can use ```config channels help``` to get more information about that.
+There are also actions with voice channels, you can use ```config channels help``` to get more information about that.